mtgrosser/l10n/README.md

 This also works with instances of BigDecimal.

 #### Localization of decimal separator and delimiter for numbers

+Localization converts decimal separators and delimiters between locales without re-formatting strings. to_localized_s can be called on any object.

 ```ruby
 I18n.as('de') { 1234.5.to_localized_s } => "1.234,5"